aimaneth/shard-labs-3782/README.md

-# Orderly Broker UI Template
+# Shard DEX UI

-This template provides a quick way to set up a customized trading UI for Orderly Network brokers, built with Remix and deployable on Vercel.
+This template provides a quick way to set up a customized trading UI for Shard DEX, built with Remix and deployable on Vercel.

 🔗 [Live Demo](https://broker-template-seven.vercel.app/)